siuying/cardjour/README.txt

 == DESCRIPTION:

-Discover and share your business card with people in same LAN.
+Share and discover business card (VCard) with others in a LAN, using Bonjour.

 == FEATURES/PROBLEMS: